Southclaws/ScavengeSurvive/README.md

 INSERT INTO Player (name,pass,ipv4,alive,karma,regdate,lastlog,spawntime,spawns,warnings,aimshout,gpci) SELECT DISTINCT lower(name),pass,ipv4,alive,karma,regdate,lastlog,spawntime,spawns,warnings,aimshout,gpci FROM Player_old

 ```
-Downside: table will be re-ordered by "name" column alphabetically.
+Downside: table will be re-ordered by "name" column alphabetically instead of by
+registration date and names will all be in lower case.